 To promote and advocate for equal opportunities for all individuals with physical, mental and/or emotional disabilities.

 Leadership skills to provide direction and set policy for 3 program members who coordinate special change/improvement projects; (2) Fifty percent (50%) of members/commissioners must be physically disabled or challenged; (3) Primary functions of members must be in the City of Ann Arbor-employment, volunteer work, etc.; (4) Specific expertise in one of the 3 program areas; (5) Participation at the program level prior to application for appointment as a commissioner; (6) no more than nine (9) members may be appointed who do not have a disability as defined by the federal Americans with Disabilities Act.

 3-year terms, which shall be staggered so that approximately 1/3 of the member's terms expire each year.
 5 members shall be appointed in 2002, 4 members in 2004 and 4 members in 2005, with the number of appointments being established on the same pattern for year 2005 and beyond.
 City Council representative shall be appointed anually.

 This is a permanent commission which meets on the 3rd Wednesday of the month at 3:15 p.m. in the Council Chamber.

-Not to exceed 13 members, 12 of which shall be appointed by Mayor with approval of Council, plus representatives from Community Development and Human Resources.
-No more than 4 persons may be appointed who do not have a disability and one member which shall be a member of City Council which is appointed annually.
+Not to exceed 13 members, 12 of which shall be appointed by Mayor with approval of Council, and 1 of whom shall be a member of the City Council.
+No more than 3 persons may be appointed who do not have a disability and one member which shall be a member of City Council which is appointed annually.
 The City Council member shall be a voting member of the Commission with all rights and privileges of membership.